yuan-jiang/yuan-jiang.github.io/_posts/2012-03-30-python-imports-and-pythonpath.md

 Python imports and PYTHONPATH.

 ## Python imports
+- "import foo.bar.x" style:
-- import foo.bar.x => full name of "foo.bar.x" must be used to refer to what's imported:
+  + Full name of "foo.bar.x" must be used to refer to what's imported;
+  + Each item except for the last one ("x") must be a package;
+  + The "x" can be a module or a package;
+  + The "x" can't be any of class, function, or variable defined in 2nd last item.
 {% highlight ipython %}
 In [1]: import selenium.webdriver.firefox